posit-dev/rsconnect-python/README.md

-the tool will provide the version of RStudio Connect (if the server is configured to divulge that information) and environmental information including versions of Python that are installed on the server and Conda support information.
+the tool will provide the version of RStudio Connect (if the server is configured to divulge that information) and environmental information including versions of Python that are installed on the server.

 You can also use nicknames with the `details` command if you want to verify that the stored information is still valid.